 When you start a new job, a lot of paperwork comes your way.
 It's easy to get overwhelmed and tune out.
 But if you hear something about a "401(k) plan," you might want to sit up and take notice.

 401(k)s are named after a provision of the IRS legal code, and are retirement savings accounts that many companies use instead of a traditional pension plan.
-Typically, 401(k)s allow you to allocate a portion of your pre-tax income, and invest it in an account, where the savings can grow, tax-deferred, until you hit age 59.5.
-Once your savings mature, you can withdraw the money, and pay ordinary income tax on it.
+Typically, 401(k)s allow you to allocate a portion of your pre-tax income, and invest it in an account, where the savings can grow, tax-deferred.
+Once you reach age 59.5, you can begin withdrawing the money, and pay ordinary income tax on it.